freeCodeCamp/guide/pages/docs/certificates-guide/manipulate-arrays-with-pop/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Manipulate Arrays With pop"
+title: "Manipulate Arrays With pop"
+parent: "certificates-guide"
 ---

 Another way to change the data in an array is with the `.pop()` function.